luo-lab/Resources/README.md

 # Useful Papers:
 1. Comparison of clustering algorithms:
   - Shao, Jianyin, et al. "Clustering molecular dynamics trajectories: 1.
 Characterizing the performance of different clustering algorithms."
 Journal of chemical theory and computation 3.6 (2007): 2312-2334.
+  - Wolf, Antje, and Karl N. Kirschner.
+"Principal component and clustering analysis on molecular dynamics data of the ribosomal L11· 23S subdomain."
+Journal of molecular modeling 19.2 (2013): 539-549.

 # If you still use Windows...